-On behalf of all Australians, I congratulate and thank all recipients of honours and awards, past and present.
-I highly regard your contribution and deeply appreciate your generosity of spirit.
-You are a source of motivation to us all.
+On behalf of all Australians, I congratulate and thank all recipients of honours and awards, past and present, for their outstanding contribution to our nation.
+They are a source of inspiration to us all and have helped make Australia the great country that it is.